JuliaIO/HDF5.jl/docs/juliacon_2023/juliacon_2023_presentation.md

 * Mark Kittisopikul has been expanding API coverage, especially with chunking
 * Simon Byrne has been working on package organization, filter interface, virtual datasets, and parallelization

+## Special mention
+- Erik Schnetter for building HDF5 in Yggdrasil

 ---

 # What advantages does Julia bring to HDF5.jl?